-The Oxford Parkinson's Disease Centre (OPDC) is a unique interdisciplinary research centre focussed on understanding the earliest pathological pathways in Parkinson's, founded by the £5m Monument Discovery award from the Parkinson's UK.
+The Oxford Parkinson's Disease Centre (OPDC) is a unique multidisciplinary research centre at the University of Oxford supported by the Monument Discovery award from the Parkinson's UK.

 The OPDC brings together internationally-recognised scientists with strengths in genetics and genomics, transgenic rodent models, in vivo neuroanatomy, neurophysiology and neuropharmacology of the basal ganglia, magnetic resonance imaging (MRI), and analysis of protein biomarkers, work closely with experts in the clinical epidemiology and clinical neurology of Parkinson's disease.